GIS-Info/GIS-Info.github.io/pages/contribute.md

 There are three ways to add information to this page.

 **Method 1** (recommended): Go to the [GitHub Repository](https://github.com/gisphere/gisphere.github.io), find the page that needs to be modified, and add or modify it on the page, then initiate a Pull Request on GitHub. if there is no suitable country or region page for the school you want to add, you can add a Markdown file for that country.
 This method is the most efficient.
-We will review and merge your Pull Request as soon as we receive it.
+We will review and merge your Pull Request after we receive it.
+Please refer to [this page](https://www.markdownguide.org/tools/github-pages/) for Markdown stylings.

 **Method 2**: Go to the [GitHub Repository](https://github.com/gisphere/gisphere.github.io) and tell us what information you want to add or modify in [Issues section](https://github.com/gisphere/gisphere.github.io).